“Can I get a DBS Check as an individual?”

 Changes to the Basic Check

 At the beginning of 2018 the basic disclosure process changed.
 Previously, all basic disclosures were processed and issued by Disclosure Scotland.
-However, in January 2018 the DBS took over the processing of basic disclosures for people living or working in England and Wales.
+However, in January 2018 the DBS (Disclosure and Barring Service) took over the processing of basic disclosures for people living or working in England and Wales.

 So, you may be wondering, ‘how can I get a DBS Check as an individual under these changes?’

 Individuals living or working in England or Wales can apply for Basic DBS Checks using uCheck’s simple online platform.
-Individuals living or working in Scotland should still apply to Disclosure Scotland directly.
+If you work and live in Scotland should still apply to Disclosure Scotland directly via an online application.

 If you’re an employer applying for a Basic Check through an umbrella company, the company will send the application to the correct governing body based on where the applicant will be working.